emacsway/emacsway.github.io/_sources/en/django-framework.txt

 However, there is a problem with translating the nested data structures into the flat list, and vice versa, with the parsing of the flat list into the nested data structure.
 Partially this problem can be solved using the library `jsonmapping <https://github.com/pudo/jsonmapping>`_.
-But this decision did not suit me, and I have done a complete declarative data mapper.
+But this decision did not suit me, and I had done a complete declarative data mapper.

 Graphql